sdudenhofer/real_estate/README.md

 1. Clone this repo
 2. Jump into the directory
 3. Run uv sync
-4. Run uv run data_load.py
+4. Run uv run data_load.py <-- This loads all of the data into the database
 5. Run uv run streamlit run main.py  <-- This will launch a local instance of streamlit